- Your Government

 - Finance & Records

-Snohomish County recognizes that a highly skilled workforce is essential for enhanced economic growth and continued prosperity for workers throughout Snohomish County and that the responsibility to train the next generation of skilled workers rests with both public and private sector employers.
+Snohomish County recognizes that a highly skilled workforce is essential for enhanced economic growth with continued prosperity for workers throughout Snohomish County and that the responsibility to train the next generation of skilled workers rests with both public and private sector employers.
 The County is committed to promoting quality projects performed by contractors who share in the responsibility to train the next generation of skilled workers through the apprenticeship programs.

 This is an effective means of providing training and experience to individuals, including returning veterans, seeking to enter or advance in the workforce.
 It also offers the unique opportunity to earn living wages and receive excellent benefits, while acquiring valuable, marketable skills.

-(1) the contractor has demonstrated that it has utilized its "best efforts" to meet the established percentage requirement but remains unable to fulfill the goal;
+- the contractor has demonstrated that it has utilized its "best efforts" to meet the established percentage requirement but remains unable to fulfill the goal;

-(3) the reasonable and necessary requirements of the contract render apprentice utilization infeasible at the required levels.
+- the reasonable and necessary requirements of the contract render apprentice utilization infeasible at the required levels.

 - a disproportionately high ratio of material costs to labor hours render apprentice utilization infeasible at the required levels;

 - the contract has demonstrated that it has contacted multiple registered apprenticeship programs, yet an insufficient number of apprentices are available to meet the contract requirements; or